Options to deactivate your website subscription.

 - If you have active subscriptions attached to your site, you’ll see a Your other subscriptions panel.
 Review your subscriptions, then click Continue.
 You can cancel them later.

 - Click Cancel subscription.
-This will say Website or Store, depending on your plan.
+This will be Website or Store, depending on your plan.

 Option 2 - Disable auto-renew